Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 Choose zone redundancy when you require robust protection against availability zone failures and when you can tolerate the associated latency between zones.
 The zone-redundancy model offers an uptime Service Level Agreement (SLA) of 99.99%.

 In both zone-redundant and zonal models, automatic backups are periodically performed from the primary database server, while transaction logs are continuously archived from the standby replica.
 If the region supports availability zones, backup data will be stored on zone-redundant storage (ZRS).
 In regions without availability zone support, backup data is stored on local redundant storage (LRS)

+- **Scenario:**
+  In case of Zonal outage when its Planned like scale computing and scale storage happen on the standby first and then on the primary server.
+Currently, the server doesn't failover for these planned operations.
+In case of unplanned failover the standby becomes the new primary and then it creates a new standby in a different zone.
+- **Recommended Actions:**
+ 1. Configure HA with Zone redundant option and select the zone for Primary and Standby.
+ 2. Flexible server health monitoring periodically checks for both the primary and standby health.
+If health monitoring detects that a primary server isn't reachable, the service then initiates an automatic failover to the standby server.
+ 3. Point-in-restore is recommended for user errors on the primary server like accidental drop of a table or incorrect data updates, from the backup.
+A new database server is restored as a single-zone flexible server with a new user-provided server name.
+Possible use cases could be:
+    a.
+Use restored server for production
+    b.
+Restore an object
+    c.
+Clone your database server to testing and development
+4. Implement monitoring and alerts to ensure timely detection and response.
+5. Use Virtual Network (VNet) integration or Private Link for secure and seamless failover.

+- **Impact:**
+  In Azure Database for PostgreSQL Flexible Server, when you make changes to keys or permissions on the primary server, these changes are typically replicated to any read replicas automatically.
+This replication includes changes to roles, permissions, and other security settings.
+Read replicas typically provide near-real-time updates from the primary server, but heavy, persistent write activities can lead to increased replication lag and higher storage usage on the primary due to retained WAL files

+## Resiliency Features in Azure Database for PostgreSQL

 ### Regional Outage Protection
 Azure protects your data against regional outages, ensuring continuity during unforeseen events like disasters.
 In case of a widespread event, Azure's robust disaster recovery mechanisms can fallback to an alternate region, ensuring reliability.